kuicklive/kuick-live-shopping-app/README.md

 # Additional Information

 Free to Install.
-15% Sales Commission paid to Kuick for each Sale generated (Already includes Payment Processing Fee).
-Any question, please email us at support@kuick.live
+5.9% Sales Commission paid to Kuick for each sale generated (Already includes Payment Processing Fee).
+Note: This commission rate is only for 2021.
+Any questions, please email us at support@kuick.live